light156/multi-ancestry-COJO/README.md

 For example, for HDL trait on ~6,500,000 SNPs and ~76,000 individuals, the running time per chromosome for our program using 1 thread, and GCTA using 5 threads, is as follows.
 ![time_comparison_HDL.png](bin_macOS_win/time_comparison_HDL.png)

+In terms of memory usage, you can approximate the memory footprint using the formula **MN / 4000** GB, where M is the number of SNPs (in thousands) and N is the number of individuals (in thousands) in the `.bed` file.
+In our study, the largest case involves ~500 k SNPs and ~76 k individuals on chromosome 2, corresponding to 500 × 76 / 4000 ≈ 9.5 GB of memory.

 ## Installation